There are at least 20 uncontacted tribes living in the Peruvian Amazon, all face catastrophe unless their land is protected

-International law recognises the Indians’ land as theirs, just as it recognises their right to live on it as they want to.
+International law recognizes the tribes’ land as theirs, just as it recognizes their right to live on it as they want to.

 Following first contact, it is common for more than 50% of a tribe to die.
 Sometimes all of them perish.

 That law is not being respected by the Peruvian government or the companies who are invading tribal land.